nrw-digital/week-notes/en/updates/_posts/2025-07-04-week-notes.md

 ## This week we've:

-* bug fixed forms including checking links to external content work correctly, document upload settings are at maximum upload capacity and checking the wording of confirmation emails
+* bug fixed forms including checking links to external content work correctly, document upload settings are at maximum upload capacity and that the wording of confirmation emails makes sense
 * started design thinking on one 'change a bird licence' form to replace four separate forms
 * presented user feedback and our one year review of the 'using land we manage' service
 * had Devs working on a new accordion component and improving our searchable tables